Majority of Republicans in Senate oppose Trump’s impeachment | Free press - The Courier

 Washington (AP) – Before the impeachment process against Donald Trump in the Senate, a conviction and suspension from the office of the former US president is increasingly unlikely.

 Paul argued that the trial was unconstitutional because it was directed not against a president, but against a private individual.
 Trump has not been in office since his successor Joe Biden was sworn in on Jan.
 20. The Democrats’ majority leader in the Senate, Chuck Schumer, called Paul’s argument “downright wrong.”
-Otherwise, a president could avoid impeachment and suspension from office by committing crimes against the country immediately before the end of his term or by resigning before a Senate trial, he said.
+Otherwise, a president could avoid conviction and suspension from office by committing crimes against the country shortly before the end of his term or by resigning before trial in the Senate, he said.

 The House of Representatives on Monday forwarded the charges against Trump to the Senate – the other chamber in Congress.
 Trump is accused of “inciting a riot”.
 The Democrats and some Republicans are accusing Trump of turning on his supporters before storming the Capitol.
 In the riot on January 6, five people were killed, including a police officer.